Jack Bloom

-Jack Bloom is a South African politician who has been a Member of the Gauteng Provincial Legislature since 1994, representing the Democratic Party from 1994 until 2003 and the Democratic Alliance from 2003 onwards.
-Bloom is the DA's shadow MEC for health.
+Jack Bloom is a South African politician who has been the Deputy Minister of Water and Sanitation and a Member of the National Assembly of South Africa for the Democratic Alliance.

+He was the longest-serving Member of the Gauteng Provincial Legislature, having been elected as a Democratic Party member in 1994 and re-elected since for the Democratic Alliance.
 Bloom was the DA caucus leader and the Leader of the Opposition in the provincial legislature from December 2007 to April 2009 and again from March 2011 until May 2014.
+During his final years in the provincial legislature, he was the party's shadow health MEC.

 Background

 Bloom was born in Doornfontein in Johannesburg in 1961.
 He attended Athlone Boys' High School.
 He obtained BA and Honours degrees in industrial psychology from the University of the Witwatersrand.
 He also holds an MBA from the university.
-As of 2019, he is completing a PhD in ancient Jewish history.
+In June 2025, he graduated from the University of South Africa with a PhD in Religious Studies.